Thomson Reuters says Europe business worse than expected

 "We understand that the global financial services market is likely to remain challenged and therefore we will give equal attention to the cost side of the equation, and we will cut our coat according to our cloth with the imperative of maintaining profitability," Smith said on the call with analysts.

-Separately, the Municipal Securities Rulemaking Board is reviewing how several market indexes are prepared, including those published by Municipal Market Data, a Thomson Reuters company.

-Smith said on the call that Thomson Reuters is "very forthcoming and cooperative with all regulatory agencies" and, he added, "We do not believe we have any exposure at this point at all."

-Thomson Reuters shares closed down 2 percent at $28.31 on the New York stock exchange and down 1.7 percent at C$28.44 on the Toronto exchange.
+The company's shares were down 3.0 percent at $28.03 on the New York stock exchange and down 2.94 percent at C$28.09 on the Toronto exchange.

 (Reporting by Jennifer Saba; Editing by Tiffany Wu and Toni Reinhold)